cimug-org/CIMTool/README.md

 ## CIMTool Discussion Forums

-The CIMTool [Google Group](https://groups.google.com/g/cimtool) is no longer actively monitored and at this point only around for archival purposes.
+The CIMTool [Google Group](https://groups.google.com/g/cimtool) is no longer actively monitored and has been retained only for archival purposes.
 Please post all questions, suggestions, and/or comments directly to the new [CIMTool Discussions](https://github.com/ucaiug/CIMTool/discussions) board for this repository.

 ## Using CIMTool with Enterprise Architect